Alzheimer’s Disease – Science Sets Sail To Meet The Tsunami

 The work was published in the January 2016 issue of the journal Brain.

 The Future of Treatment and Prevention of Alzheimer’s Disease

 Whether either of these two particular recent discoveries eventually lead to a method to prevent or treat AD is unknown.
 But with more and more funded AD research under sail there is reasonable hope that the effects of Alzheimer’s Tsunami can be at least reduced and a cure found within our lifetimes.

 Snowfish integrates, clinical, analytic, and business insights for life sciences companies.
-We have long experience of working on geriatric issues, and particularly on AD and other dementias.
+We have long experience of working on issues of older adults, and particularly on AD and other dementias.
 We have built comprehensive databases and reports for clients on every aspect of the AD landscape, based on our own research and a wide variety of resources.
 Snowfish attends the major AD meetings including NAPA Advisory and NIH Alzheimer’s Summit meetings.